Fashoda Incident: French withdrawal

+The French government quietly ordered its soldiers to withdraw on 3 November and the crisis ended peacefully.
+Marchand withdrew his small force by way of Abyssinia and Djibouti, rather than cross Egyptian territory by taking the relatively quick journey by steamer down the Nile.

 Aftermath

-According to French nationalists, France's capitulation was clear evidence that the French army had been severely weakened by the traitors who supported Dreyfus.
-Yet the reopening of the Dreyfus affair in January had done much to distract French public opinion from events in the Sudan and with people increasingly questioning the wisdom of a war over such a remote part of Africa, the French government quietly ordered its soldiers to withdraw on 3 November and the crisis ended peacefully.
-Marchand chose to withdraw his small force by way of Abyssinia and Djibouti, rather than cross Egyptian territory by taking the relatively quick journey by steamer down the Nile.
+Fashoda was a major diplomatic defeat and a national humiliation for France.
+According to French nationalists, the capitulation was clear evidence that the army had been severely weakened by the traitors who supported Dreyfus.
+It also inspired intense anti-British sentiment, and some voiced that England might be preparing to attack France.
+The reopening of the Dreyfus affair in January the following year had done much to distract French public opinion from events in Sudan and people increasingly questioned the wisdom of a war over such a remote part of Africa.
+Nevertheless it put paid to French ambitions of an equatorial empire stretching from the West coast to the East.
+Britain meanwhile relished in the success, and although wary of French retaliation her coercive policy had resolved the crisis.

-It was a diplomatic victory for the British as the French realized that in the long run they needed the friendship of Britain in case of a war between France and Germany.
+The French also realized that in the long run they needed the friendship of Britain in case of a war between France and Germany.

 In March 1899, the Anglo-French Convention of 1898 was signed and it was agreed that the source of the Nile and the Congo rivers should mark the frontier between their spheres of influence.